Pranayrayarao999/Jukeboxjava/README.md

 PS: Do not forget to commit the code bfore you leave the editor, to ensure all your changes are saved permenantly

-download jdbcconnector => type connector in google -> open the first one mysql connector j -> download the jar file(platform independent) open projectstructure -> libraries -> add mysqlconnector jar file
+download jdbcconnector => type connector in google -> open the first one mysql connector j -> download the jar file(platform independent) open projectstructure -> libraries -> java -> add mysqlconnector jar file